tranthanhvu/JapaneseConversion/README.md

 # JapaneseConversion
-This is the sample code about converting and searching japanese string, allowing changing the options to find text with exact Katakana, Hiragana, or both.
+This is the sample code about converting and searching Japanese string, allowing changing the options to find text with exact Katakana, Hiragana, or both.

 It's the first time I use MVVM Architecture, SwiftUI in combination with Combine.
 So I doubt of the code what I have written 😙😙😙😙.
 If something goes wrong, please let me in on it.
 I'd appreciate that.